 Skiing & Snowboarding

-Aspen and Snowmass are legendary winter playgrounds for skiers, snowboarders, and winter sports enthusiasts thanks to its surplus of snow and four world-class ski mountains.
-Aspen Mountain rises out of the heart of downtown Aspen, and is famous for its steeps, bumps, and double-black diamond runs.
-Snowmass is known for its variety, boasting nearly 3,100 acres of cruisers, steeps, terrain parks, and half pipes.
-Aspen Highlands is the locals’ favorite, thanks to its extreme terrain, impeccably groomed trails, and breathtaking views.
+Aspen and Snowmass are legendary winter playgrounds for skiers, snowboarders and winter sports enthusiasts, thanks to a surplus of snow and four world-class ski mountains.
+Aspen Mountain rises out of the heart of downtown Aspen and is famous for its steeps, bumps and double black-diamond runs.
+Snowmass is known for its variety, boasting nearly 3,100 acres of cruisers, steeps, terrain parks and half pipes.
+Aspen Highlands is the locals’ favorite, thanks to its extreme terrain, impeccably groomed trails and breathtaking views.
 Buttermilk is the best spot for beginners, with a wealth of easy and intermediate trails.

-The fabulous terrain of these mountains is the reason Aspen is the home of the ESPN Winter X Games through 2012, the world’s premier winter extreme sports event.
-In addition to the skiing and snowboarding action, visitors to Aspen enjoy a wealth of opportunities for snowmobiling, snowshoeing, and guided adventure tours via dogsled, horse drawn sleigh, and snowcat.
+The fabulous terrain of these mountains is the reason Aspen was home of the ESPN Winter X Games, the world’s premier winter extreme sports event.
+In addition to the skiing and snowboarding action, visitors to Aspen enjoy a wealth of opportunities for snowmobiling, snowshoeing, and guided adventure tours via dogsled, horse drawn sleigh and snowcat.

 From gentle beginner slopes, to steep chutes, to well-groomed Nordic trails, Aspen/Snowmass offers skiers and snowboarders a wealth of world-class terrain.
 One ticket unlocks the door to Aspen Mountain, Snowmass, Buttermilk and Aspen Highlands, which combined allow access to a staggering 4,993 acres of terrain, 42 lifts, 335 trails, thousands of feet of vertical drop, and several state-of-the art snowboard and cross-country parks.